ronghanghu/detectron2_vitdet/README.md

 This project aims at providing the necessary building blocks for easily creating detection and segmentation models.

+### Note: For the previous implementation of this code, see https://github.com/facebookexternal/detectron.pytorch/tree/my_proposal_branch

 ## Installation

 ### Requirements: